kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 496, end: 497
 ✖ Declaration or statement expected - start: 497, end: 499
 ✖ Declaration or statement expected - start: 499, end: 500
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 544, end: 546 ✖ Expected a `;` - start: 630, end: 632
+✖ The left-hand side must be a variable or a property access. - start: 544, end: 546 ✖ Expected a `;` - start: 630, end: 632
 ✖ Declaration or statement expected - start: 630, end: 632
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 699, end: 701